cyrilbois/developer-playbook/frontend-react.md

 # Frontend

-Frontends are

-After you developed your **API First Mock **\(your APIs most clearly express your business function - and as a plattform you care more about them then the UI as the UI could be delivered by someone else using your API\) you start building the UI.
+After you defined the business functionality - expressed most clearly by the APIs of a domain - as a mock, you start building your UI.

 #### Architectural Decisions